pyxem/kikuchipy/doc/pattern_processing.rst

 detector intensities in patterns in an :class:`~kikuchipy.signals.ebsd.EBSD` object.

-Most of the methods operating on :class:`~kikuchipy.signals.ebsd.EBSD` objects use functions that operate on the individual patterns (:class:`numpy.ndarray`).
+Most of the methods operating on EBSD objects use functions that operate on the individual patterns (:class:`numpy.ndarray`).
 These single pattern functions are available in the :mod:`kikuchipy.util.pattern` module.

-Almost all methods operate inplace (indicated in their docstrings), meaning it overwrites the patterns in the :class:`~kikuchipy.signals.ebsd.EBSD` object.
+Almost all methods operate inplace (indicated in their docstrings), meaning it overwrites the patterns in the EBSD object.
 If a new object is desired, create a :meth:`~hyperspy.signal.BaseSignal.deepcopy` of the original object and perform the operation on this:

 .. code-block::